-Spring 2014 Workshops
+Fall 2014 Workshops

 Basic Writing Skills

-in Burns Hall 1020
+in BH 1020

 Academic Writing Skills

 Workshops: The Writing Center offers workshops on various topics throughout the semester.
 One series is on basic writing skills, while an additional series focuses on academic writing skills.
 These are open to all students, staff, and faculty.
 Students who attend eight or more sessions of the basic skills and/or academic writing workshops will receive a recognition stamp of attendance on their transcripts.